indieweb/wordpress-micropub/readme.md

 The older MICROPUB_DRAFT_MODE config override remains in place for now.

 Static rendering for newer posts has been replaced by dynamic render.
-This means that if you disable this plugin, it will not render the microformats.
-For version 2.4.1 this is using the same code used for static rendering but future enhancements are planned.
+This means that if you disable this plugin, it will not render the microformats on newer posts.
+This is using the same code used for static rendering but future enhancements are planned.

 ### Version 2.2.3 ###